Dr. Gwendolyn Point is the Chancellor-Elect of the University of the Fraser Valley.

 She is a well-respected and well-recognized Stó:lō leader, mentor, and cultural advisor.
 She has contributed her deep cultural knowledge and experience to numerous books, conferences, workshops and communities, often as an invited keynote contributor.

-Point has received numerous prestigious awards.
+Awards and recognition Point has received numerous prestigious awards.
 In 2012, the University of Victoria awarded her an honorary Doctorate in Education.
 UFV (then UCFV) awarded her the Betty Urquhart Community Service Award in 2003.
 She has also received the Ambassador Award from Aboriginal Tourism BC, and was recognized as Honorary Witness by the Truth and Reconciliation Commission of Canada.
 She has received a number of community awards for her contributions to Stó:lō language and cultural education, including recognition by the Stó:lō Nation, the Seattle Art Museum and others.
 In 2006, the Chilliwack School District set up two bursaries in her honour.